QuickBooks Blog

 • Employee reimbursement information

-We’ll go over how this information comes into play as you calculate an employee’s paycheck in our step-by-step guide below.
+We’ll go over how this information comes into play as you compute an employee’s paycheck in our step-by-step guide below.

 Step-by-step guide: How to calculate an employee’s paycheck

-There are five key steps to manually calculating your employee’s take-home pay, beginning with examining their gross earnings.
+There are six key steps to manually determining your employee’s take-home pay, beginning with examining their gross earnings.

 Step 1: Calculate your employee’s gross pay

-Typically, an employee paycheck begins with an employee’s gross wages: the total amount of money your employee has earned during the specified pay period.
+Typically, an employee's paycheck begins with their gross wages: the total amount of money the employee has earned during the specified pay period.

 Gross wages are the total amount an employee is owed before tax withholdings and other deductions

-To determine gross pay, you must consider their type of employment, salaried or hourly.
+To determine gross pay, you must consider their employment type: salaried or hourly.

 Gross pay for salaried employees: When calculating a salaried employee’s paycheck, gross earnings are their annual salary divided by the number of pay periods in the year.
 If your salaried employee makes $60,000 per year, and you pay your employees twice per month, their gross pay for a given pay period would look as follows: